awephy/agentic-patterns-course-deepseek/README.md

 Given this, this is my recommended learning workflow:

-1️⃣ Start with the YouTube video, ideally following my explanations with your own Jupyter Notebook.
+1️⃣ Start with the YouTube video, ideally following my explanations with your own .

 2️⃣ Play with the code in the Jupyter Notebook: make changes, modify the prompts, create new examples etc. Get comfortable with the pattern fundamentals and basic concepts.